markansell/markansell.github.io/projects.md

   headline: Gro - The Gardening Robot
   content: For the senior capstone mechatronics design course [ME102B] in UC Berkeley's
-    Mechanical Engineering curriculum, my team and I designed a robot that autonomously takes care of your plants.
-The robot plants seeds and waters them based on soil moisture readings.
+    Mechanical Engineering curriculum, my team and I designed a robot that autonomously takes care of your plants. <br><br>We designed, prototyped, and built an app-based automatic gardening plant bed that plants seeds and waters them based on soil moisture sensors.
+We integrated stepper motors, a pump, capacitive soil moisture sensors, limit switches, a Raspberry Pi, and an Arduino.
+Used 3D printers and laser cutters.
   media:
     image: "/uploads/2020/02/06/DSC_4448.jpeg"
     alt_text: Gro, The Gardening Robot - ME102B UC Berkeley